rafael747/blog/hiking/_posts/2020-11-14-caminho-da-alma.md

 noindex: true
 ---

-Caminho da alma is a anual hikking event that take place in São José do Rio Preto - SP.
+Caminho da alma is a anual hikking event that takes place in São José do Rio Preto - SP.

 Every year has a few changes, like the destination city, but it always has its traditional 40km length (about 25 miles)